Preparing a home for an inspection is a vital part of the inspection process

 Trim trees, roots, and bushes back from the foundation of the home.

 The home inspector I had, Alex, was VERY thorough and took the time to explain what he found in real time.
 He didn’t get annoyed with my frequent interruptions to ask what he was thinking about things he found that were wrong.
 I HIGHLY recommend this service.
 Great quality and real-time feedback.
 Review of AHI Residential & Commercial Inspections, Inc By Najiyb Gibbons

 Be sure all doorways and closets are accessible.
-The inspector is not required to move furniture, personal items.
+The inspector shall not move any furniture nor personal items.

 Heating and Air Conditioning.

-Clean or replace heating and cooling filters, clean dirty air returns and plenum.
+Clean or replace heating and cooling filters.
+Also, clean dirty air returns and plenum.